Mirza Varešanović: Return to Sarajevo

 On 12 December 2022, Sarajevo appointed Varešanović as manager for the second time.
 He suffered defeat in his first match back in charge, losing 2–0 to Zrinjski Mostar on 26 February 2023.

 On 5 March 2023, Varešanović earned his first victory since his return as manager in an away game against Široki Brijeg.
 He finished the season with the side in 4th place, qualifying for the 2023–24 UEFA Europa Conference League first qualifying round.

 On 20 July 2023, Sarajevo got eliminated from the 2023–24 UEFA Europa Conference League in the first qualifying round by Georgian club Torpedo Kutaisi, following a penalty shoot-out.
 On 22 July, it was announced by Sarajevo that Varešanović had left the club by mutual consent, after the team's disappointing European campaign.

 Personal life

-Varešanović's son Mak is also a professional footballer who played for Serie A club Udinese.
+Varešanović's son Mak is also a professional footballer who had signed for Serie A club Udinese, but without any played match.
 His younger son, Dal, currently plays in the Bosnian Premier League for Sarajevo.
 His father-in-law is fellow footballer Mirsad Fazlagić.